Alexa Collins Looks Like A Vixen In Leopard-Print Lingerie

 Alexa Collins teased new content for her website in the sexiest way possible.
-The model and social media influencer took to her Instagram feed on January 6 to share a series of sizzling snaps that saw her in the same, skimpy attire.
+The model and social media influencer took to her Instagram feed on January 6 to share a sizzling snap of her clad in skimpy attire.

-The first image in the series saw Alexa posing in front of a mirror.
+Alexa posed in front of a mirror.
 She appeared to be in a bedroom, where she was standing in front of a bed that was topped with white linens.
-Alexa draped one arm over her head and held her phone in the opposite as she gazed at the mirror in front of her, ensuring that she captured the perfect angle.
-She had her chest facing toward the camera and one thigh over the other in the seductive pose.
+Alexa draped one arm over her head and held her phone in the opposite hand as she gazed at the mirror in front of her, ensuring that she captured the perfect angle.
+She faced the camera and had one thigh crossed in front of the other in the seductive pose.

 Alexa flaunted her bombshell curves in a sexy two-piece lingerie set with a funky, leopard print.
-On her upper half, she rocked a bra with a set of small cups that were lined with black lace.
-It had a scooping neckline that plunged low into her chest, revealing her ample bust for fans to admire.
-It had a tight, lace band that stretched over her ribs and highlighted her slender frame.
+On her upper half, she rocked a bra with cups that were lined with black lace.
+It had a scooped neckline that plunged low into her chest, revealing her ample cleavage.
+The bra had a tight, lace band at the bottom which highlighted her slender frame.
 She added a sheer robe with furry accents as a second layer, taking her look to a whole new level.

-Alexa teamed the bra with a pair of panties that were equally as hot.
-They had thin, silk straps with gold fasteners that were tight on her hips, accentuating her slender frame and hourglass curves.
+Alexa teamed the bra with a pair of scanty panties.
+They had thin, silk straps with gold fasteners that sat high over her hips, accentuating her slender frame and hourglass curves.
 The sexy cut also helped draw attention to Alexa’s flat tummy.
-Thanks to the high-rise design, the model’s muscular legs were also well on display.
+Thanks to the high-cut design, the model’s lean legs were also on full display.

-The model wore a middle part in her hair, and loose waves tumbled over her shoulders and back.
+The model wore a middle part in her hair, and loose waves tumbled over her shoulders and down her back.
 She kept her accessories simple, sporting a silver ring on her finger and a bracelet to match.
 In the caption of the post, Alexa shared that there was a lot of new content on her website.
 Fans have not been shy about showering the post with love, and it’s earned more than 1,500 likes and 30-plus comments in a matter of minutes.
-Most social media users applauded Alexa on her bombshell body.
+Many social media users applauded Alexa on her bombshell body.

 “Amazing figure outstanding beauty Perfect shape extremely Babe,” one follower gushed, adding a series of flame emoji to the end of their comment.